 Project Activities | Itinerary | Price | Trip Reviews | Prior Trip Reports

-This is a unique opportunity to volunteer under the leadership of the National Trust for Scotland alongside the local people whose life’s work is dedicated to protecting the Scottish Highlands ecosystem!
+These conservation trips offer a unique opportunity to volunteer under the guidance of NTS, alongside the people whose life’s work is dedicated to protecting some of the most significant Scottish natural ecosystems and historic sites!

-No prior experience is required.
-We will train you in all aspects of volunteering.
-Past volunteers have included a variety of ages, experience and abilities.
 You should be able to hike 1-3 miles a day on both on and off trail including some steeper stretches or uneven terrain, moving dirt and rocks with a shovel, and pulling unwanted plants.
-While the Scottish mountains are rugged and scenic they rarely top 3,000 feet, and high elevation is generally not an issue.

 As always, safety is our priority.